medplum/medplum/packages/docs/src/pages/products/index.md

 Store your data in FHIR, and allow access through a FHIR API.
 Partition data with access policies to ensure parties only see the data they need to.
 [Learn More](/docs/tutorials/api-basics)

+### Typescript SDK {#typescript-sdk}

+Medplum offers a Typescript SDK that simplifies the interaction with the Medplum API.
+[Learn More](/docs/sdk)

+## ⚙️ Automation through Bots {#bots}

+Build automations that will scale with your organization.
+Automatically route messages, remind patients, instantiate care plans, ensure correctness, and more.
+[Learn More](../products/bots)

 ### React UI Components {#react}

 Build apps quickly with a ready to integrate react component library.
 Enable a custom experience for both customers and patients.
 [Learn More](/docs/tutorials/ui-components)